PanosEconomou/notes/Quantum_Fields/Thermal_QFT.md

 The physics of the ensemble are all inside $\mu$.
 Usually it depends on the Hamiltonian in a cute way, or the chemical potential, temperature, and so on.
 These are the parameters in the set $S$.
 Usually $S$ is something like $\mathbb{R}$ representing time, where we get a different measure for every point in time.
 Other times $S$ can be the set of all temperatures or chemical potentials or both.
 Let's see how that works.

-## Example: Quantum Mechanical Canonical Ensemble
+## Quantum Mechanical Canonical Ensemble

 It is actually worth to go through this as an example because it will force us to think about interesting topics such as the spectral theorem and so on, plus it will be a useful motivating intuition for our subsequent definitions.